SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 19. Japanese Tea Garden

-From the ornate wooden entrance gate to the five-story pagoda, continuing to the high arching drum bridge, and to the zen rock garden, taking a stroll in the Japanese Tea Garden is like stepping into another world.
+From the ornate wooden entrance gate to the five-story pagoda, continuing on to the high-arching drum bridge, and the zen rock garden, taking a stroll in the Japanese Tea Garden is like stepping into another world.

 This impeccably landscaped and beautifully serene place will have you feeling relaxed and refreshed.